 - Phone: (410) 777-2222

-- NCLEX-PN Pass Rate: 97.50%
+- NCLEX-PN Pass Rate:44%

 Howard Community College

 The LPN program at Howard Community College prepares students for practice as a licensed practical nurse.
 Course topics are college composition, general psychology, fundamentals of microbiology, anatomy and physiology, dosage calculations, foundations of nursing practice, family centered nursing, medical-surgical nursing, and concepts and trends in practical nursing.
-Students must complete 43 to 46 credits to be eligible for graduation.
-Tuition for the 15-month program is $7,280 plus $2,310 for books and supplies.
+Students must complete 49 to 51 credits to be eligible for graduation.
+Graduates are eligible to take the NCLEX-PN for licensure in the state of Maryland.

-- Website: http://www.howardcc.edu/
+- Website: https://www.howardcc.edu/